 Evolve claims they conduct in-house testing that is 40% stricter than ISO industry standards.
 That’s a bold claim, and we often hear bold claims from Chinese brands that then don’t deliver.
 Hopefully, Evolve is an exception.

-CIMA comes in 3 neutral colors: Mist, Streams, and Nirvana, which are basically dark grey, silver, and black.
-They look modern and premium, but I don’t like the additional text on the down tube.
+CIMA comes in 4 neutral colors: Mist, Emerge, Streams, and Nirvana, which are basically dark grey, green, silver, and black.
+They look modern and premium, but I don’t like the additional text and quotes.
 I like to keep things simple.

 It’s also available in 6 sizes.
 You can check out the geometry chart below.